patimen/mcp-kotlin-template/.junie/guidelines.md

 }
 ```

-## Important Note
+## Changes on first run
-When implementing your first resource/prompt/tool, remember to remove all "Hello World" related files from the project.
+- When implementing your first resource/prompt/tool, remember to remove all "Hello World" related files from the project.
 The examples above are provided as reference only.
+- Rename the project and all of the instances of "mcp-kotlin-template" either as specified or make a good guess based on the request.